 Approximately 5,000 students are assisted through the Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant.

 Assistance exceeds $12 million.
 The Free Application for Federal Student Aid is the application for these programs and should be filed by March 1.

 Teaching and Research Assistantships for Graduate Students

-The principal objective of a graduate student is to pursue a concerted program of study that will normally lead to an advanced degree in the chosen academic discipline.
-To assist students to pursue their studies full-time, the University makes available financial assistance through a limited number of graduate teaching assistantships (GTA), graduate research assistantships (GRA) and graduate assistantships (GA).
-These assistantship appointments carry with them a service requirement, typically directed at improving professional skills in their academic fields.
-Award of an assistantship is based on the student’s ability and promise and is usually made for either nine or twelve months.
-The maximum appointment is 0.5 full-time equivalent (FTE), but appointments for lesser fractions may be made.
-Continuation of appointments is subject to academic performance and the availability of funds.
-Information on applying for graduate assistantships may be obtained from the department concerned.
+Individual departments and graduate programs administer graduate student financial assistance primarily in the form of teaching and research assistantships.
+Award of assistantships is based on the student’s ability and promise and is usually made for either nine or twelve months.
+The maximum appointment is for half time, but appointments for lesser fractions also may be made.
+Continuation of appointments is subject to availability of funds and academic performance in ”good standing” in the Graduate School (GPA 3.0 or greater).
+Information on applying for graduate assistantships may be obtained from the head of the department concerned.

-Students holding GTA, GRA, or GA appointments from September 1 through November 17 receive tuition benefits for the fall term, and students holding GTA, GRA, or GA appointments from February 1 through April 17 receive tuition benefits for the spring term.
+Graduate teaching assistants must be on appointment from September 1 through November 17 for the fall semester and February 1 through April 17 for the spring semester.
+(Dates are subject to change.)
 If a graduate appointment does not begin by these dates or terminates before these ending dates, all tuition benefits will be lost.
 The student then is responsible for the total tuition payment.

-minimum score of 50 on the TSE (Test of Spoken English)
+All prospective graduate teaching assistants who are non-native speakers of English shall be required to achieve a minimum score of 50 on the TSE (Test of Spoken English).

 Traineeships for Graduate Students